Warroad's Riverbend Skate Path breaks record for America’s longest skate path | Bemidji Pioneer

 WARROAD, Minn. -- For a time, the longest skate path in the United States could be found in Vermont, measuring in at about 4.5 miles.
-But now, the close-knit town of Warroad, Minn., has claimed that title with its community-driven Riverbend Skate Path.
+But now, the close-knit town of Warroad has claimed that title with its community-driven Riverbend Skate Path.

 Now in its second season, the path was officially measured at 5.2 miles recently -- doubling in size from last year -- and Jared Olafson, one of its founders, said the town is eager for a fun winter on the ice again.